Irish Government Survives No-Confidence Vote as Fuel Protests Grip the Country

 Background

 Ireland has been gripped by fuel protests for over a week, with demonstrators blocking access to oil depots and ports in cities including Dublin, Cork, and Limerick.
 The protests were sparked by a sharp rise in fuel prices, driven in part by the disruption to global energy supplies caused by the US-Iran conflict and the closure of the Strait of Hormuz.
 Similar demonstrations have taken place in Northern Ireland, reflecting widespread public anger across the island.
+The protests caused significant disruption to transport and supply chains, with farmers, hauliers, and contractors among the most vocal participants.

 Key Developments

-In a separate development with an Irish-American dimension, the influential Ancient Order of Hibernians (AOH) strongly condemned former US President Donald Trump, describing a social media post featuring an AI-generated image of Trump as Jesus Christ as an "act of sacrilege."
+In a separate development with an Irish-American dimension, the influential Ancient Order of Hibernians strongly condemned former US President Donald Trump, describing a social media post featuring an AI-generated image of Trump as Jesus Christ as an "act of sacrilege."
 The organisation also criticised Trump's attacks on Pope Leo, whom he had called "weak" over the pontiff's calls for de-escalation in the US-Iran conflict.

 Why It Matters

 The survival of the government provides short-term political stability, but the underlying pressures — soaring fuel costs, public anger, and a fractious coalition — remain unresolved.
 The resignation of Healy-Rae signals that the political fallout from the fuel crisis is far from over.
 For ordinary Irish households, the immediate priority is relief from energy costs that have risen sharply in recent weeks.
+The €505 million support package is a significant intervention, but whether it will be sufficient to quell the protests and restore public confidence in the government remains to be seen.

 What's Next